 The laboratory should have sufficient capacity, with regard to pathologists, biomedical scientists and clerical staff, to cover all of its functions.
-In general, staffing levels should follow the workload guidelines of RCPath.
+In general, staffing levels should follow the workload guidelines of RCPath which are in the process of being updated.
 Pathologists should: